 Per the solicitation it states that the Proposal requirement is Past Performance.
 Can the sub-contractor past performance be utilized in lieu of that of the GC due to the specific & limited requirement request?

-COR Question
+No. Prime Past Performance only.

 Due to the location of the project and many sub-contractors having to travel, can a 3rd site visit be scheduled for these companies.

-COR Question
+No other site visits are planned at this time.

 Can this bid be assembled and emailed into the COR at bid time with a hard copy to follow?

-COR Question
+Proposals are to be emailed to the Contract Specialist listed in the solicitation.
+The proposals are due at the date and time in the solicitation.
+Any proposal received after that time will be considered late and not acceptable.

 Will the VA provide electrical temporary power capability to have connection to for their use in the GC trailer during the construction period